rvicedomini/EBAME6-Strain/Strainberry.md

 ## 0. Preliminaries

-For this tutorial it is recommended to use the EBAME-Quince VM, possibly with 4--8 CPUs and at least 16 GB of RAM.
+For this tutorial it is recommended to use an Ubuntu 20.04 VM, possibly with 4--8 CPUs and at least 16 GB of RAM.

 ### Download and unpack tutorial data